 Grandparents: working out your role

-Your health, commitments and partner are all important considerations too.
-And there are practical and emotional considerations, like how close you live to your grandchildren, and how well you get on with your grandchildren’s parents.
+And there are practical and emotional considerations too, like how close you live to your grandchild and how well you get on with your grandchild’s parents.

-It can be a good idea to set some boundaries around your role as a grandparent.
+It can be a good idea to decide on some boundaries around your role as a grandparent.
 This means thinking about what you want to do and what you can do.
 You can start thinking even before your grandchild is born.
 Here are some ideas:

-- If you’re working and you want to help with child care for your grandchildren, talk with your employer about flexible work arrangements – for example, rostered days off, personal leave or working from home.
+- If you’re working and want to help with child care for your grandchild, talk with your employer about flexible work arrangements – for example, rostered days off, personal leave or working from home.

-Talking with your grandchildren’s parents about roles and boundaries
+Talking with your grandchild’s parents about roles and boundaries

 - Ask parents what sort of help they’d like from you and listen to their ideas.

 - If you want to be more involved, say so – but be sensitive to the needs of the new parents.
 For example, ‘I’d love to look after Frankie while you go out for a coffee, but I understand that you might not be ready to leave her just yet’.

 - Speak up if you feel that the new parents want more than you can manage.
-For example, ‘I can look after Riley on Tuesday afternoons, but I have things to do on other days of the week’.
+For example, ‘I can look after Riley on Tuesday afternoons, but I have things to do on other days’.

 - Suggest a trial period if you’re concerned about taking on too much.
 For example, ‘Let’s try it for a month and see how it goes’.